remysabliet/remysabliet/README.md

 This project was bootstrapped with React, Redux, React Router, Webpack

 # Introduction
-This homepage is a simple presentation of Rémy SABLIET and has been developed using several animation techniques including JS CSS3 and SVG.
+This homepage is a simple presentation of Software engineer Rémy SABLIET and has been developed using several animation techniques including JS CSS3 and SVG and a little bit of GSAP.

 # Installation & run cmds
 - Clone the repo